GoogleCloudPlatform/gcp-token-broker/README.md

 * Interactions between clients and the broker is done with gRPC and protocol buffers.
 * The Origin KDC is the source of truth for Kerberos users.
 Alternatively it could be replaced with an Active Directory or Open LDAP instance.
-* All machines for the broker, KDCs, and clients are deployed in private networks with RFC 1918 IP addresses.
+* All machines for the broker, KDC, and clients are deployed in private networks with RFC 1918 IP addresses.
   [Cloud NAT](https://cloud.google.com/nat/docs/overview) gateways are deployed for cases where machines need to access the internet.
 Connectivity between Hadoop client machines (e.g. on [Compute Engine](https://cloud.google.com/compute/) or [Cloud Dataproc](https://cloud.google.com/dataproc/)), the broker service, and the Origin KDC is